-In connection with the Cygnal acquisition, we are obligated to issue up to 1,290,963 shares of our common stock based upon the achievement of Cygnal product revenue milestones, which could distract our management and employees and lead to disputes with former Cygnal stockholders.
+In connection with the Cygnal acquisition, we are obligated to potentially issue up to a maximum of 1,290,963 additional shares of our common stock based upon the achievement of product revenue milestones, which could distract our management and employees and lead to disputes with former Cygnal stockholders.
 Future acquisitions also could cause us to incur debt or contingent liabilities or cause us to issue equity securities that could negatively impact the ownership percentages of existing shareholders.